-The Shortcut to Learning & Behaviour Difficulties – Faster Learning with the Brain-Body Approach
+The Shortcut to Learning & Behaviour Difficulties Faster Learning with the Brain-Body Approach

 Your child does not have a bad brain or bad body.
 They simply may not be able to learn, focus or thrive because their brain is ‘untrained’ or they require targeted brain nutrients to better support brain function.

 Dyslexia, LD, ADHD, SPD, autism spectrum or physical ailments like asthma, allergies, eczema, bowel conditions or chronic infections all stem from similar causes that you can learn more about in my article, Why Childhood Brain Disorders are on the Rise.

 The Brain-Body Approach

 Supporting your child’s optimal health and nurturing their full potential starts with addressing the root causes (there is almost always more than one!)
 A brain-body approach is based on the most recent knowledge and research in functional medicine.

 A Brain-Body approach targets the challenges your child is facing through two avenues:

-- Nutrition – Supporting the brain with the correct nutrition to increase brain plasticity so that your child can better learn, process, focus and be more calm.
+1.Nutrition: Supporting the brain with the correct nutrition to increase brain plasticity so that your child can better learn, process, focus and be more calm.

-2.Neuroplastic Learning Therapies – Re-training the brain through learning therapies that focus on changing the brain.
+2.Neuroplastic Learning Therapies: Re-training the brain through learning therapies that focus on changing the brain.
 These learning therapies such as Cellfield and iLs are based on the latest research in neuroplastic learning.
 Neuroplastic learning are interventions that change the way the brain processes and stores information for improved learning.

-Success – It’s not the Brain you Have–it’s the Brain You Create
+Success It’s not the Brain you Have, it’s the Brain You Create

 If your child struggles in school, his or her brain may not have developed the necessary skills that is required for effective learning.
 Your child does not have a bad brain that is unfixable.

-Memory, listening skills, visual and auditory processing, attention, logic and reasoning are all skills that can be acquired with the correct learning therapy–and nutrition.
-When these skills are properly developed–your child can thrive both in school and in life.
+Memory, listening skills, visual and auditory processing, attention, logic and reasoning are all skills that can be acquired with the correct learning therapy and nutrition.
+When these skills are properly developed your child can thrive both in school and in life.